-Everyone knows the classic Beef Wellington, so, so, perfect for special occasions and is a showstopper on the dinner table.
-This recipe for a classic Wellington comes from renowned chef Jeff Baker at Farmisons & Co Online Butcher and Heritage Meats near Ripon.
-Though this recipe says for two, it’ll do just fine for a table of four, with small appetites, says Jeff.
+Everyone knows the classic Beef Wellington, which is perfect for special occasions and a showstopper on the dinner table.
+This recipe for a classic Wellington comes from renowned chef Jeff Baker at Farmisons & Co. online butcher and heritage meats near Ripon in the U.K. Though this recipe says for two, it’ll do just fine for a table of four, with small appetites, says Jeff.

-I have swapped out the dry aged beef for a piece of venison which is a beautiful, lean, tasty meat and works so, so well in this recipe.
-The cut of meat is a loin fillet which is off the bone and to make sure it is an even piece to use for the Wellington, is cut from the centre of the loin.
+We swapped out the dry aged beef for a piece of venison which is a beautiful, lean, tasty meat and works so very well in this recipe.
+The cut of meat is a loin fillet which is off the bone and to make sure it is an even piece to use for the Wellington, is cut from the center of the loin.

-- 5ml goose or duck fat, massaged into beef
+- 1 teaspoon/5 ml goose or duck fat, massaged into beef

 - 2 banana shallots, peeled and diced